customerio/customerio-expo-plugin/README.md

 # Contributing

 Thanks for taking an interest in our project!
 We welcome your contributions.
-Check out [our development instructions](docs/dev-notes/DEVELOPMENT.md) to get your environment set up and start contributing.

-> **Note**: We value an open, welcoming, diverse, inclusive, and healthy community for this project.
+We value an open, welcoming, diverse, inclusive, and healthy community for this project.
 We expect all  contributors to follow our [code of conduct](CODE_OF_CONDUCT.md).

 # License